maratai/craftery/fiber_arts/fiber_tools.md

 ## [Woodington UK](https://woodingtonuk.com/) folding tape loom

 Also a delight!
 Can be ordered with a small rigid heddle or with cards/tablets (or both!).
-Mine's going to a friend as I find a prefer an even tinier box loome xperience.

 # Floor Looms